Tuition and Fees

 - hours earned by the undergraduate at a private institution or an out-of-state institution;

-- hours not eligible for formula funding;
+- hours not eligible and/or not reported for state formula funding (i.e., correspondence or extension courses);

 - hours earned by the undergraduate before graduating from high school and used to satisfy high school graduation requirements; and